tyler-parks/tylerjparks.github.io/README.md

-# tylerjparks.github.io
+# A Platform for Aligning Academic Assessments to Industry and Federal Job Postings
+Author(s): Tyler Parks, with Dr. Ram Dantu, Leslie Delval, Thomas McCullough and other peers, at the University of North Texas' Network Security Lab (UNT NSL).

+In collaboration with: The Competency Lab, NIST/NICE, California State University: San Bernadino (CSUSB), and other organizations.

-The Skills-Outcome Extraction and Comparison process is a tool being developed to connect employers in-industry to students graduating from academia.
+## Skills-Outcome Extraction and Comparison
+The "Skills-Outcome Extraction and Comparison" software is a tool being developed to connect employers in-industry to students graduating from academia.
+The proposed tool will provide users with a platform to access a side-by-side comparison of classroom assessments and job posting requirements.
+Using techniques and methodologies from Natural Language Processing (NLP), machine learning (AI/ML), data analysis, and data mining -- the algorithm used will analyze job postings and classroom assessments, extract and classify "skill units" within those corpuses, then compares sets of skills from different input volumes.
+This process effectively provides a predicted alignment between academic and career sources, both federal and industrial.

+The compilation of tool results indicates an overall accuracy score of 82%, and an alignment score of only 75.5% between the input assessments and overall job postings.
+These results describe that the 50 UNT assessments and 5,000 industry and federal job postings examined, demonstrate a compatibility (alignment) of 75.5%; and, that this measure was calculated using a tool operating at an 82% precision rate.
 In order to understand what employers are looking for, we can analyze employer’s career pages and job postings.
 Those mediums are primary sources for identifying the required skills and knowledge that students need in order to work in those roles.
 From the scraping of website data, to keyword identification, and clustering and classification of skills -- this tool attempts to bridge the gap between potential employee and employer.

 [Link to tylerjparks.github.io](https://tylerjparks.github.io/)